SMSF Commercial Lease Agreement

 Your Self-Managed Super Fund (SMSF) can own commercial property.
 The SMSF can even lease commercial property to a member.
 However, the commercial lease agreement must comply with the law.
 Special rules in the drafting of the SMSF Commercial Lease Agreement are required.

-Our SMSF Commercial Lease Agreement satisfies the Superannuation rules.
+Our SMSF Commercial Lease Agreement seeks to satisfy the Superannuation rules.

-The rules are so strict that you can’t lease from your SMSF a residential property, car or artwork.
+The rules are so strict that you cannot lease a residential property, car or artwork from your SMSF.
 Even if the rent was a fair market price.
 The one exception is ‘commercial real property’.
-Your SMSF can lease commercial property to you, your family and other related parties.
+Your SMSF can potentially lease commercial property to you, your family and other related parties.

-When a member leases commercial property from their SMSF, seven additional rules apply.
+Seven additional rules apply when a member leases commercial property from their SMSF.
 Special rules apply when an SMSF leases to a ‘related party’.
 Our SMSF Commercial Lease complies with the strict Superannuation law’s seven rules:

 1. lease agreement – prepared by a lawyer

-2. an arm’s length transaction – the SMSF can’t give ‘special treatment’ to a related party
+2. an arm’s length transaction – the SMSF cannot give ‘special treatment’ to a related party

 3. market rent – the lease agreement allows you to reset the rent to market, as required